-Ned Skinner has been the head coach of the Virginia Tech men’s and women’s swimming and diving programs since 1998, but the 2013-14 season may have been the most memorable of his career.
+Ned Skinner has been the head coach of the Virginia Tech men’s and women’s swimming and diving programs since 1998.

-The Tech men’s team, using superior diving talent and overall team depth, claimed the program’s first ACC title when the Hokies edged NC State on the final day at the ACC Championship.
+The 2013-14 season was a big one for the Hokies and Skinner.
+Tech men’s team, using superior diving talent and overall team depth, claimed the program’s first ACC title when the Hokies edged NC State on the final day at the ACC Championship.
 It marked the Tech’s first overall swimming and diving championship since 2000 when the school resided in the Atlantic 10 Conference.

 The rise, though, started shortly after the opening of the beautiful Christiansburg Aquatic Center, the Hokies’ home pool, in 2010.
 In the 2009-10 season, the Tech women finished in fifth at the ACC Championship, while the men came in fourth.
 Behind four NCAA qualifiers, the women’s team finished in 24th at the NCAA meet.

 The following year, 2010-11, the women again finished in fifth place at the ACC meet and the men in fourth.
 That year, the men’s team finished in 28th spot at the NCAA Championships behind three NCAA qualifiers, while Erika Hajnal competed in the 1650 freestyle, the 400 IM and the 500-yard freestyle for the third straight year and earned All-America honors.

 The Tech men climbed to a then program-best second place at the ACC Championship during the 2011-12 season, while the women moved up a spot to fourth place from the previous year.
 Ten swimmers and divers qualified for the NCAA Championships and both squads finished a program-best 18th at the NCAA meet.
 Skinner garnered his first ACC honor following the season, as he was named the 2012 ACC Men’s Coach of the Year.
 The men finished the 2011-12 season with 13 All-ACC and six All-America performances.